honeybadger-io/honeybadger-wordpress/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPLv2 license - see the LICENSE file for details.